 Judith Shizuru, M.D., Ph.D.
 Dr. Shizuru has served as a member of our Board since September 2021.
 Dr. Shizuru is the scientific co-founder of Old Jasper and served as a member of the Old Jasper Board from March 2018 to September 2021 and as Chair of Old Jasper's Scientific Advisory Board from December 2019 to September 2021.
 Dr. Shizuru is a Professor of Medicine (Blood and Marrow Transplantation) and Pediatrics (Stem Cell Transplantation) at Stanford.
 Dr. Shizuru is a member of the Stanford Blood and Marrow Transplantation (BMT) faculty, the Stanford Immunology Program, and the Institute for Stem Cell Biology and Regenerative Medicine.
 Dr. Shizuru received a Bachelor's degree from Bennington College and an M.D. and Ph.D. from the Stanford University School of Medicine.
 She trained as a resident in adult internal medicine at the University of California, San Francisco, and in the sub-specialty of hematology at Stanford.
 Dr. Shizuru has been attending on the Stanford Blood and Marrow Transplantation clinical service since 1997, and she oversees a research laboratory.
 Her laboratory is focused on understanding the cellular and molecular basis of resistance to engraftment of transplanted allogeneic hematopoietic cells, and the way in which bone marrow grafts modify immune responses including the induction of immune tolerance.
-Dr. Shizuru's laboratory has developed the translational science of anti-CD117 antibodies, and was the first to advance an anti-human CD117 antibody as a transplant conditioning agent from the laboratory to the clinic.
-Dr. Shizuru has over 140 publications in the fields of immunology and hematopoietic cell transplantation.
+Dr. Shizuru's laboratory has developed the translational science of anti-CD117 antibodies, and was the first to advance an anti-human CD117 antibody as a transplantation.
+We believe that Dr. Shizuru is qualified to serve as a member of our Board because of her expertise in immunology and hematopoietic cell transplantation.
 We believe that Dr. Shizuru is qualified to serve as a member of our Board because of her expertise in immunology and transplant conditioning agents, as well as her knowledge of our technology and product candidates, having co-founded Old Jasper in 2018.